-There is a variety of radishes that you can consider planting, which includes spicy radishes, winter radishes, or silver-thin radishes.
+There is a variety of radishes that you can consider planting, which include spicy radishes, winter radishes, or silver-thin radishes.

 20. Rutabaga (Brassica napus)

-Rutabagas are very easy to grow in a vegetable garden as they do not need a lot of space, water, or fertilizer.
+Rutabagas are easy to grow in a vegetable garden as they do not need much space, water, or fertilizer.

 This vegetable has a crispy texture; however, it is reduced to half its weight and becomes incredibly buttery when cooked.

-They are ideal to be used for pie because of this buttery luscious texture that they give when cooked.
+They are ideal to be used for pie because of the buttery luscious texture that they give when cooked.

 These plants need a maturation period of about 90 days or even more, so make sure you give it that time before it is ready to be harvested.